Drakesinger/kit/README.md

 The tools reside inside `./tools/<toolname>/`.
 Build it by calling `make` as usual.
 Installing it will put the binaries in the `dist` folder.

+**Notice:** You HAVE to run the tools in the dist directory (or copy the data subdirectory in to another working directory).

 ## Windows

 Check the `vs2015` folder for a solution.
 It is known to be buildable, every dependency except `chaiscript` and `assimp` exist in NuGet.
 Please report any issues you might have using this solution.